ymangt/Network-Traffic-Analysis-Lab/reports/basic-traffic-report.md

 ## Conclusion
 The captured packets show a plaintext HTTP exchange between the client and server.
 Since the data is unencrypted, an attacker with access to the network could read both the request and response contents.

+**Note:** This capture was done on the host PC while accessing an HTTP website.
+A follow-up test will be performed on a virtual machine to compare results.